 Disrepair in housing means that a rented house occupied by tenants is in need of repairs to be suitable for tenants to live in.
 As a tenant, your landlord is obligated by law to make your rental property safe to live in.
 He must ensure that the property is structurally safe and in good condition.

 It can be discomforting to live in a rented house that is almost falling into disrepair.
-If you are living in a rented apartment which has been poorly maintained by your landlord, you may have a disrepair claim.
+If you are living in a rented apartment that has been poorly maintained by your landlord, you may have a disrepair claim.

 If your landlord has failed to keep your house in good condition for your safety and that of your household, you may find out that your house will gradually fall into disrepair, properties may get destroyed and family members negatively affected.